-- 62. A regulated entity must advise the consumer of the consequences of a lifetime mortgage or a home reversion agreement, including details of the total costs involved, including all interest, charges and the effect on the existing mortgage, if any. - 63.
-A regulated entity must ensure that consumers are made aware of the importance of seeking independent legal advice. - 64.
-A regulated entity must include the following warning on any information document, application form or any other document given to the consumer in connection with a lifetime mortgage or home reversion agreement:
+62. A regulated entity must advise the consumer of the consequences of a lifetime mortgage or a home reversion agreement, including details of the total costs involved, including all interest (the amount of compound interest must be clearly stated), charges and the effect on the existing mortgage, if any.
+The distinction between a lifetime mortgage and a home reversion agreement must be clearly explained to the consumer.

+63. A regulated entity must ensure that consumers are made aware of the importance of seeking independent legal and financial advice.
+The contact details of the consumer's nearest Money Advice and Budgeting Service (MABS) should be given to the consumer.
+The consumer must be informed that entering into an equity release agreement may have adverse taxation and social security implications.